 The Company entered into an agreement to purchase a 100% interest in a mining right for the Omui Property located in Hokkaido, Japan.
 The mining right encompasses an area of approximately 298 hectares.
-The total purchase price for the mining right is JPY40,000,000 cash (approximately CAD \$128,500) and JPY10,000,000 (approximately CAD \$128,500) worth of the Company's common shares.
-(See Note 17)
+The total purchase price for the mining right is JPY40,000,000 cash (approximately CAD \$514,000) and JPY10,000,000 (approximately CAD \$128,500) worth of the Company's common shares.
+During the period, the Company paid JPY20,000,000 cash (CAD 246,400) towards the acquisition of this agreement.
+The balance will be due upon completion of the registration of transfer of the Mining Right.